Late Effects of Acute Lymphoblastic Leukemia Treatment

-The potential late effects following treatment for ALL depend on the therapy used and the age at which it was given, as well as many other factors.
+The potential late effects following treatment for acute lymphoblastic leukemia depend on the therapy used and the age at which it was given, as well as many other factors.

 There are several resources for survivors of childhood cancer.
 The Childhood Cancer Survivor Long-Term Follow-Up Guidelines, available at www.survivorshipguidelines.org, is a comprehensive set of healthcare screening guidelines designed for use by health care providers.
 In addition to the guidelines for healthcare providers, there is a series of Health Links that contain important information for patients regarding their long-term health.
 These Health Links cover a wide range of topics to assist patients in managing their ongoing health care.
 Your healthcare provider can review them with you.